Dealing with estates with foreign assets

-- Creating a Will which will cover the distribution of their estate in both/all countries.
+- Creating a Will which will cover the distribution of their UK and foreign assets estate in both/all countries.

 - Setting up the necessary financial structures, such as Trust accounts in the name of the beneficiaries or including Trusts in the Will to protect the erosion of the estate from unforeseen future expenses.

 - Arranging for Guardianship of living dependants, such as underage children or vulnerable individuals who are financially dependent to the testator.

 - Communicating with the potential beneficiaries in order to update them with any financial arrangements already in place.

-- Setting up Lasting Power of Attorney, to ensure the correct management of key assets.
+- Setting up Lasting Power of Attorney, to ensure the correct management of all assets including foreign assets.

 - Pre-paying their funeral costs, by setting a funeral plan which will accommodate any specific wishes they have with regards to their funeral.